ryuunoakaihitomi/ReToast/README.md

 Most library that fix these bugs are invasive, so we have to replace all existing Toasts, it can be pretty messy in some large projects.

 Unlike them, this library is globally effective and uses [`ContentProvider.onCreate()`](https://developer.android.com/reference/android/content/ContentProvider#onCreate()) to automatically initialize in order to make less invasive.
-We can continue doing all our work just like before.
+We can continue doing all our other work just like before.

 ## Usage